stormqloud/kazoo-tgbbok/maintenance/freeswitch.md

  * command will auto flush it seems.
 *  ```fs_cli -x 'erlang status'```
   * should show that ecallmgr is connecting to freeswitch
+* you do not need to change the "acls" section in ecallmg config doc.
+  * Specifically ```"network-list-name": "authoritative",``` is for Kamaillio no Freeswitch.